Two die from injuries at rally to support Park Geun Hye

 The circumstances of the second death were being investigated.

-South Korea's highest court ruled unanimously to remove Park from office earlier on Friday.
-The country's first female president was ousted over charges including bribery and abuse of power, in a case that has bitterly divided the nation.
+South Korea's highest court had earlier on Friday ruled unanimously to remove Park from office over charges of bribery and abuse of power involving the country's conglomerates.

+The decision sparked protests from her supporters outside the court, as hundreds tried to break through police barricades.
+Police have blocked the main thoroughfare running through downtown Seoul in anticipation of bigger protests.

+Park, South Korea's first female president, is also the country's first democratically elected leader to be forced from office.
+A presidential election will be held within 60 days.

 - CNA/mz